-English ivy will shed leaves in the winter but somehow seems “less deciduous” than Boston – not quite evergreen but it does retain more dense wall covering during cold winter months.
+English ivy will shed leaves in the winter but somehow seems “less deciduous” than Boston – not quite an evergreen vine, but it does retain more dense wall covering during cold late winter months.

-It would seem to be the perfect option, BUT – there is one major potential drawback to English ivy – damage to the underlying wall surface.
+This climbing vine would seem to be the perfect option, BUT – there is one major drawback to English ivy – potential damage to the underlying wall surface.

-English ivy bores into masonry, wood, etc. and can result in significant damage over time – especially noticeable if it is removed.
+English ivy bores its aerial roots into masonry, stone walls, wood, etc. and can result in significant damage over time – especially noticeable if it is removed.

-Boston Ivy takes a year or two to become established and then it is a rapid grower that can quickly transform the appearance of a home.
+Boston Ivy, also known as Irish Ivy, takes a year or two to become established and then it is a rapid grower that can quickly transform the appearance of a home.

-It thrives in both sunny and shaded spots, though seems to establish quicker in more shaded areas.
+This common type of ivy thrives in both sunny and shaded spots, though seems to establish quicker in partial shade.

-The established leaves can be quite large (3-4”) and transform from lighter green in Spring to lush rich green in peak season and then beautiful rusts and yellows in Fall.
+The established leaf shapes can be quite large (3-4”) – these large leaves can transform from lighter green in early spring to lush rich green in peak season and then beautiful rusts and yellows in the full sun of fall.

 Because of its fast growth habit, Boston ivy requires frequent pruning to maintain its shape and avoid overrunning shutters, windows, gutters, etc.

-The main benefit of Boston ivy, however, is that it grows up the wall using tiny suckers that don’t burrow into mortar, cracks or crevices.
+The main benefit of vigorous growers like Boston Ivy, however, is that it grows up the wall using tiny suckers that don’t burrow into mortar, cracks or crevices.